grebdioZ/ag2_experiments/README.md

             NotFoundError: Error code: 404 - {'error': {'code': '404', 'message': 'Resource not found'}}
       ```

       Apparently, at the first call to OpenAI's API, a 404 error is returned.
 I have not been able to figure out why.

-2. With the **Ollama** backend, at least I could get it to work, but I had to

-* Patch swarm_agent.py at `transfer_to_agent` and add `**kwargs:Any` to the function definition to prevent and unexpected keyword argument error.
+2. With the **OpenAI** (without Azure) or **Ollama** backends, at least I could get it to work, but I had to fix couple of stuff.
+Most importantly, you also need to **Patch swarm_agent.py at `transfer_to_agent` and add `**kwargs:Any` to the function definition to prevent and unexpected keyword argument error.**

-* Change a lot of imports from `from autogen import ...` to `from autogen.agentchat.contrib.swarm_agent import ...` as appropriate.
-* Change the `transfer_to_triage_description` handoff command, or the system would just keep alternating between swarm executor with function `transfer_Triage_Agent_to_Flight_Modification_Agent` and the triage agent until the maximum number of iterations (50) was reached.
-* Use at least the qwen-8b model to get it somewhat to work
+Also, the output is somewhat messy; it is hard to see what input is requested of the user.